Non-Simple knots in Contact 3-Manifolds: Introduction

 Consider a contact $3$-manifold $(M^3, \xi)$.
 A knot $\Lambda \subset M$ is called {\bf Legendrian} if $\Lambda$ is everywhere tangent to the contact structure $\xi$.
 Two Legendrians are considered equivalent if they are isotopic through Legendrian knots.
 The characteristics of the contact structure play a significant role in the classification of Legendrian representatives for a given knot.
 In some cases, the classical invariants, namely the Thurston-Bennequin number (\tb) and the rotation number (\rot), can completely classify Legendrian representatives up to Legendrian isotopy.
 In this case, the knot type is referred to as {\bf Legendrian simple} \cite{EF}.

 However, for certain knot types, these classical invariants are insufficient for distinguishing between Legendrian representatives.
 By defining a combinatorially computable version of Legendrian Contact Homology, Chekanov showed that there exist non-simple Legendrian knots in $S^3$, that is, there exist two Legendrians $\Lambda_1$ and $\Lambda_2$ in $S^3$ that have the same classical invariants $\tb$ and $\rot$, but they are not Legendrian isotopic (see \cite{C1}, \cite{C2}).
 Sabloff extended the definition of a combinatorial LCH to $S^1$-bundles \cite{Sabloff_2003}, Licata to Lens spaces \cite{Licata_2011}, and Sabloff-Licata to Seifert Fibered spaces \cite{Licata-Sabloff_2012}, with universally tight contact structures.
+A combinatorial description of LCH for Legendrians on connect sums $\#^k (S^1 \times S^2)$ was provided by Ekholm-Ng in \cite{ekholm-ng}.
 Sabloff-Licata also provided an example of non-simple Legendrians in Lens spaces in \cite{Licata-Sabloff_2012}.
 These examples are essentially of the type $\Lambda_i \# \Lambda_F$, $i =1,2$, where $\Lambda_i$ are the the $4$-twist knot version of Chekanov's examples, and $\Lambda_F$ is a Legendrian unknot in the lens space $L(\alpha, \beta)$ that is homotopic to a trivial fiber (when $L(\alpha, \beta)$ is expressed as a Seifert fibered space) but wraps around non-trivially around the singular fiber, see Figure~\ref{fig:prime decomposition}.
-They explicitly work out the $4$-twist knot case.
+They explicitly work out the $(-5)$-twist knot case.

 A knot is called {\bf prime} if it is a non-trivial knot that cannot be written as the connected sum of two non-trivial knots.
 Notice that the examples in \cite{Licata-Sabloff_2012} are not prime.